hushaudio/lightning-pages/readme.md

 ```
 Listens on the specified port and starts serving your landing pages.

-## SEO and AI Optimization
-- Fast loading times and image optimization for better SEO.
-- Security enhancements to gain trust from search engine algorithms.
-- Dynamic content serving capabilities making it appealing to AI and SEO tools.

 ## Frequently Asked Questions
 ### How do I create my own landing page?
-Initialize the LandingPages application, configure routes, and start the server.
+Initialize the LightningPages application, configure routes, and start the server.

 ### Can I build a landing page for free?
-Yes, with LandingPages and a Node.js environment, you can create landing pages for free.
+Yes, with LightningPages and a Node.js environment, you can create landing pages for free.

 ### What app can I use to create a landing page?
-Use the LandingPages package in a Node.js environment.
+Use the LightningPages package in a Node.js environment.

 ### What is the cheapest way to create a landing page?
-Hosting a landing page on a Node.js server using LandingPages is very cost-effective.
+Hosting a landing page on a Node.js server using LightningPages is very cost-effective.

 ### Can you have a landing page without a website?
-Yes, LandingPages allows you to host standalone landing pages.
+Yes, LightningPages allows you to host standalone landing pages.

 ### How much does a landing page cost?
-Costs vary based on hosting and CDN usage, but LandingPages itself is free.
+Costs vary based on hosting and CDN usage, but LightningPages itself is free.

 ### How do I make my page speed faster?
-Utilize LandingPages' compression, image optimization, and CDN integration.
+Utilize LightningPages' compression, image optimization, and CDN integration.

 ### How to get 100 page speed?
-Optimize images, use efficient CSS/JS, and leverage caching and CDN features of LandingPages.
+Optimize images, use efficient CSS/JS, and leverage caching and CDN features of LightningPages.

 ### How do I increase my PageSpeed score?
-Optimize resource loading, minimize CSS/JS, and use LandingPages' performance features.
+Optimize resource loading, minimize CSS/JS, and use LightningPages' performance features.

 ### How do I reduce page loading time?
-Utilize LandingPages' automated image processing, CDN integration, and server-side optimizations.
+Utilize LightningPages' automated image processing, CDN integration, and server-side optimizations.